likerRr/ts-mixin/README.md

 #### Mixins + Extending
 You can't extend and use mixins at the same time.
 It means your class could either extend one class or be mixed with other class(es).
 Again, if someone knows a workaround, PRs are accepted.

+If you really need it you should use [TS's solution](https://www.typescriptlang.org/docs/handbook/mixins.html).